 - Director and research scientist, IU Center for Aging Research, Regenstrief Institute

 - Cornelius and Yvonne Pettinga Professor of Medicine, Indiana University School of Medicine

 - Professor, Indiana University School of Nursing

 - Co-director, IUPUI Research in Palliative and End-of-Life Communicating and Training (RESPECT) Signature Center

-Dr. Susan Hickman Hickman is a clinical geropsychologist focused on optimizing the quality of life for older adults through improved decision-making and communication about treatment preferences.
-Much of her work is in advance care planning.
+Dr. Susan Hickman is a clinical geropsychologist focused on optimizing the quality of life for older adults through improved decision-making and communication about treatment preferences.
+Her area of expertise is in palliative care and advance care planning.

-She is nationally recognized for her work to help ensure that patients’ end-of-life treatment preferences are known and honored and is a founding member of the National POLST Paradigm.
-She has spent nearly two decades studying the model’s effects on end of life care, and her research findings are used across the country to support programs based on the POLST (Physician Orders for Life-Sustaining Treatment) model.
-She also co-chaired the coalition that championed the development of Indiana’s version of the POLST program, called the Indiana POST form (Physician Orders for Scope of Treatment), which is now implemented across the state (www.indianapost.org).
+She is nationally recognized for her work to help ensure that patients’ end-of-life treatment preferences are known and honored as well as for her work translating research into policy.
+Dr. Hickman is a founding member of the National POLST Paradigm as well as current Chair of the National POLST Research and Quality Assurance Committee.
+She has spent nearly two decades studying the effect of the POLST model on end of life care and her research findings are used to support programs based on the POLST model across the country.
+In Indiana, she led the successful campaign to pass legislation authorizing the creation of Indiana’s version of the POLST form.